akpoff/dc22_badge_human_openspin/README.md

 dc22_badge_human_openspin isn't intended to be an active development project for various badge hacks.
-It's meant to provide an easy template for users to start their own command line project or use in their favorite editor (emacs v vi).
+It's meant to provide an easy template for users to start their own command line project or use in their favorite editor (emacs v. vi).

 Push requests should address the build environment (mainly the Makefile).